benzine12/Python_taskManager/to_do_list.md

 # to-do:
-15. add  unitest testing for :
-                # to-do :

-                # done :
-                register
-                login

-18. implement the ipdaress checking to the database and the flask save the endpoint module( from there https://github.com/benzine12/flask_jwt_login_registration/blob/main/models.py)
 19. change the database to mySQL( use docker)
 20. create docker compose with :
                             # Backend
                             # Frontend
                             # mySQL
-21. change auth decorators to middleware

 # done: